flybywiresim/docs/docs/fbw-a32nx/feature-guides/audio.md

     If you want to enjoy the Passenger Ambience sounds make sure it is open.

-!!! warning "Passenger simulation audio and flight crew announcements is not available on the Stable Version"

 We have included various settings that simulate flight crew interactions with passengers on board.

 ### Passenger Ambience